NICTA/serene/README.md

 curl localhost:8080/v1.0
 ```

+WARNING: the server will not work properly if logging level is set to DEBUG!

 ## Datasets
 Datasets need to be uploaded to the server.
 Currently only CSVs are supported.
 A description can also be added to the dataset upload.
 ```